 In 2005 and 2006, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) reviewed NSAIDs in relation to possible CV risks, GI side effects and serious skin reactions.
-At the time, they concluded that the overall benefit-risk balance of these medicines was positive, but a small increased CV risk could not be excluded.
-As the data were limited, the CHMP therefore suggested that the European commission fund independent epidemiological studies on the safety of NSAIDs in order to generate robust evidence for the Committee's decision making.
+At the time, they concluded that the overall benefit-risk balance of these medicines was positive, but a small increased CV risk could not be excluded.2 As the data were limited, the CHMP therefore suggested that the European commission fund independent epidemiological studies on the safety of NSAIDs in order to generate robust evidence for the Committee's decision making.
 The safety of non-steroidal anti-inflammatory drugs (SOS) project was set up, with the aim of assessing and comparing the risk of CV and GI events with NSAIDs.
-The accumulated findings from published studies and the results of the SOS form the basis of the CHMP review which was published in October 2012.
+The accumulated findings from published studies and the results of the SOS form the basis of the CHMP review which was published in October 2012.2 other NSAIDs.

-The CHMP concluded that the latest evidence confirmed findings from the 2005 and 2006 reviews.
-They reported a small but consistent increase in the risk of CV side effects with diclofenac, compared with other NSAIDs.
 Following this review, the EMA's Pharmacovigilance Risk Assessment Committee (PRAC) assessed the available data on diclofenac and concluded that the CV risk with diclofenac is similar to that of the selective COX-2 inhibitors.
-As a result, diclofenac is contraindicated in patients with established congestive heart failure (NYHA class II-IV), ischaemic heart disease, peripheral arterial disease or cerebrovascular disease.
+As a result, diclofenac is contraindicated in patients with established congestive heart failure (NYHA class II-IV), ischaemic heart disease, peripheral arterial disease or cerebrovascular disease.3